autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 - Bus
 - Trailer

-As a next step, object is filtered by condition specialized for its class.
+As a next step, the object is filtered by a condition specialized for its class.

 ```plantuml
 @startuml